- About Us

 We ask each of the Catholic godparents/sponsors for a letter from their parish (or we’ll provide) stating that they are members of that parish and eligible to be a godparent.
 This form may be found on our website at www.CTK-Tampa.org, Sacraments, Baptism, Godparent Eligibility Form.

 How can potential godparents obtain a letter indicating that they are eligible to be godparents?

 Christ the King has a prepared form that is to be signed by the godparent and pastor of their Catholic Church stating that they are a practicing Catholic.
 This must be completed prior to scheduling a Baptism date.
-The form may be downloaded from www.CTK-Tampa.org click on Sacraments then click on Baptism to find the Godparent eligibility form.
+Click here to download the Godparent Eligibility Form.